 Another aspect to take into account when importing and registering a foreign vehicle in Spain is to take out a car insurance, as it is compulsory according to Spanish regulations.

-At BMI Spain, we can help you find the car insurance that best suits your needs.
+At BMI Spain, insurance broker, we can help you find the car insurance in Spain that best suits your needs.
 We will show you the best prices from the main insurance companies and advise you, without obligation, so that you can find the policy that you really need.

 For more information, do not hesitate to contact us, we will be delighted to help you.